1. About acrivastine

 - feeling dizzy

-Common side effects of acrivastine mixed with pseudoephedrine happen in more than 1 in 100 people.
+The common side effects of acrivastine when mixed with pseudoephedrine happen in more than 1 in 100 people.
+They include:

 - difficulty sleeping

 - feeling sick (nausea)

 - difficulty peeing (for men), especially those with an enlarged prostate